Connectors

 | [**Cursor**](/use-groundcover/connectors/cursor.md) | Run Cursor's cloud coding agent on your repositories directly from Agent Mode |

-Additional connectors — including Slack, Linear, Jira, GitHub Copilot, Claude, MCP, and more — are coming soon.
+Additional connectors, including Linear, Jira, GitHub Copilot, Claude, and more, are coming soon.

 ## Managing Connectors